-If Symi island is your choice for a holiday, you can explore Rhodes on a day trip.
+If Symi Island is your choice for a holiday, you can explore Rhodes on a day trip.
 The ferries leave in the morning and return later in the afternoon.
 You’ll have plenty of time to discover Rhodes’s old town and harbor area, as this part of the city is filled with tavernas, coffees, historical sights, and shopping stalls.
-That’s pretty much everything you’ll be able to see during one day trip to Rhodes, so don’t plan anything else.
+That’s pretty much everything you’ll be able to see during one one-day trip to Rhodes, so don’t plan anything else.

 Where to stay on Symi Island